 Customer support and how easy it is to get help should be one of the first things you look at when assessing POS providers.

-We invest heavily into customer support, with 7-day phone and email support, and a comprehensive Help Hub with articles helping you through common issues.
+We invest heavily into customer support and a comprehensive Help Hub with articles helping you through common issues.
 Learn more about Flowhub customer support.

 "We've been using Flowhub for over a year and have loved it since day one.
 The support staff has been very responsive and their dedicated developers work hand in hand with us to enhance software functionality.
 You're in good hands with Flowhub!Brian Sullivan, The Green Joint, Colorado